 In order to support the full set of MVPD service features, retail devices need to support an appropriate set of audio and video codecs with specific resolution, bit rate, and frame rate.
 MVPD video content predominantly uses MPEG-2 video encapsulated in MPEG-2 TS, and H.264/AVC in MPEG-2 TS to a lesser degree.
 In addition, support for adaptive bit rate streaming needs to be considered as MVPDs may have a need to stream video over Wi-Fi networks to portable devices.
 Support for MVPD contractual and regulatory services (e.g., closed captions, parental control, EAS, SAP, and ad insertion) needs to be supported by this application framework.
 Information about these services for video content is carried in-band as elementary streams of the MPEG-2 transport streams (TS).
-So, the application framework needs to support a "write once and application development cycle, the application framework needs to support a "write once and run anywhere" model.
+So, the application framework needs to support mapping of these elementary streams to the application layer.
+In order to enable rapid application development cycle, the application framework needs to support a "write once and run anywhere" model.